 Modern Slavery Statement

-The Council has a zero tolerance approach to any form of modern slavery and is committed to ensuring effective processes are in place to safeguard against any form of modern slavery taking place within the organisation or supply chain.
+We have a zero tolerance approach to any form of modern slavery and are committed to ensuring effective processes are in place to safeguard against any form of modern slavery taking place within the organisation or supply chain.

 Our Modern Slavery Statement 2020-21 is made in accordance with s.54 of the Modern Slavery Act 2015.

 Report a Concern